 These lights seem to come from the same manufacturer as the Govee lights.
 The box they came in says "Minger" on the outside.
 Inside, though, all the instructional materials say "Govee".
 The Minger light components we have do not say Govee or Minger on them at all.
-Very few of the strip light components (each consists of strip, power cord, control box, app, remote) from any brand have brands written on them.
+Very few strip light components (each consists of strip, power cord, control box, app, remote) from any brand have brands written on them.
 Interestingly, the Govee lights we review just below are some of the only ones that feature the brand on the components.

-The L8Star Smart LED offers the brightest bulbs of any of the lights we tested and was the most effective at syncing to music.
+The L8Star Smart Color Changing Rope offers the brightest bulbs of any of the lights we tested and was the most effective at syncing to music.
 We tested the brightness of four of each strip's individual LEDs with a digital light meter.
 All were tested at the same time, on a light-colored background and in a dimly lit room.
 The L8Star illuminated to 660 Lux and matched the beat of the music to the flashing of the lights (via a smartphone app).
-You can play music through the app, or you can use your smartphone's microphone to pick up the beat, and the app will get the lights flashing and pulsing with the rhythm.
+You can play music through the app or use your smartphone's microphone to pick up the beat, and the app will get the lights flashing and pulsing with the rhythm.

 The standalone remote is small and limited in what it can do, especially compared to the controls from within the app.
-The instructions are poorly translated and do not enhance ease or inspire confidence.
+The instructions are poorly translated and not particularly confidence-inspiring.
 We were able to make everything function, mainly thanks to the intuitive app.
 It isn't complicated to set up and mount strip lights, but the directions didn't provide much help.
 At 55 inches, the provided cord is a little below average and shorter than many installations require.